The New Investor's Complete Guide to Brokers

 Smart investing is about being prepared.
 While rare, it's possible that your brokerage might declare bankruptcy.
 How can you protect yourself?
 Know whether your broker is covered by the Securities Investor Protection Corporation (SIPC).
 The SIPC does not insure you against losses, but it will replace your shares in the event that your brokerage goes under and help you transfer your investments to another company.

-The Next Step: A Guide to Stock Trading
+The Next Step: Stock Trading

 Now that you understand stockbrokers and brokerage firms, you can learn how to actually begin trading stocks within your account.

 Trading stocks can be intimidating if you don't know what you're doing or what the terms mean.
-Familiarize yourself with the twelve types of stock trades you can make, how to pick stocks, and ways to uncover hidden fees.
+Familiarize yourself with the types of stock trades you can make, how to pick stocks, and ways to uncover hidden fees.
 You can learn how to trade on margin or how to short stocks, as well as how to structure your trades to avoid huge tax hits.